olgadk7/olgadk7.github.io/_posts/d2018-01-08-reading-list-1998lecun.markdown

 permalink: blog/reading-list-1998lecun
 ---

-### *This is the first post where I recap important papers as part of continuing my data science education.*
+### *This is the first post in Reading List series where I recap important papers as part of continuing my data science education.*

 I start with the 1998 Yann LeCun study as it advances a **deep learning** class that is essentially computers’ vision and hearing, enabling real-life applications such as safe self-driving cars and reading of radiology images.